MichaelHallik/MichaelHallik.github.io/_posts/2022-06-21-Complete-guide-to-robot-framework-support-in-visual-studio-code-pt-1.md

 <h3 class="post"> <a name="Okay ... but ... what kind of services does it provide."> Okay ... but ... what <i>kind</i> of services does it provide? </a> </h3>

-Basically: services that aid a developer in delivering code móre efficiently and  léss error prone.
+Basically: services that aid a developer in delivering code more efficiently and less error prone.

 That is, services such as: